appvia/tako/docs/reference/config-params.md

 ```
 ## workload.annotations

 A key/value map to attach metadata to a K8s Pod spec in a deployable object, e.g., Deployment, StatefulSet, etc...
-See official K8s [documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).

 ### Default: nil (not specified)